 - 1 cup almond meal

 - 1/4 cup cacao nibs; or chocolate chips

 - 1 tbsp coconut sugar; *optional, not raw

 - 1/2 vanilla bean; or 1/2 tsp vanilla extract

 - 1/4 tsp sea salt

-- Add in all of the ingredients and process until it resembles cookie dough.
+- Add in all of the ingredients, except the chocolate chips, and process until it resembles cookie dough.
 Don't over process and make nut butter.